Chicken Noodle Soup with Lemon and Fresh Herbs

 - 8 cups chicken broth

-- ½ cup heavy cream, room temperature
+- ½ cup heavy cream, room temperature can also use half and half

-- 2 cups egg noodles, uncooked
+- 2 cups egg noodles uncooked

-- ½ tbsp lemon juice, plus more to taste, if desired
+- ½ tbsp lemon juice plus more to taste, if desired

-- Salt, to taste
+- Salt to taste

-- Cracked black pepper, to taste
+- Cracked black pepper to taste

 Instructions